close-dev-team/mobile-close-channel-sdk-ios/Sample/README.md

 pod install --repo-update
 ```

-* Change the bundle id of the app before building it
 * The app at default will communicate with a test environment.
 Please change the api_base_url as described [here](https://github.com/close-dev-team/mobile-close-channel-sdk-ios) into one you received from Close.

 ## Registering a user